 You are required to stay at home while you are sick or experiencing any of the symptoms above unless otherwise directed.

 Those who may have had meaningful exposure to a COVID-19-positive person will be notified without being told the identity of the patient and advised to self-quarantine for a period determined by the time of the initial exposure.

-The university has established nine campus locations where specimens can be collected for testing.
-Affiliates must come to one of these nine locations in order to provide their specimens for mandatory or voluntary testing.
+The university currently has several campus testing locations where specimens can be collected.
+Affiliates must come to one of these locations in order to provide their specimens for mandatory or voluntary testing.